piheta/sept-login-server/README.md

-# JWT Sept Login Server Setup
+# Sept Login Server Setup
-This guide shows how to get an sept login server up and running, using a postgres database container as example.
+This guide shows how to get a sept login server running, using a postgres database container as example.

 ## Generate Keypair for signing and verifying JWT Keys